 In the winter of 1926 the main building burned to the ground.
 A spark from a chimney ignited the roof.
 The hotel operated for a few years with just the remaining external cottages and casino until a new building was constructed.
 The casino was used to serve meals and entertainment because the dining room was in the destroyed main building.
 The earliest known date of the hotel with the new main building was 1933.
 The new main building remained until the hotel closed in 1972.
 Abraham Dan left the hotel to his three children, Julius, Sam and Mae Dan after he died.
 Mae Dan married Ed Atlass and the three bought out Mr. Coopersmith (year unknown).
 They operated the hotel with Julius Dan being a silent partner for over 35 years.
 In the 1950's, Julius' son, Abraham 'Abby' Dan and Ed Atlass' son Alvin became involved in the hotel business.
 Ed and Sam Dan had not not modernized the hotel and it had catered to a singles crowd.
 In the early 50's an amphitheater was built, the night club was expanded and Holiday Inn was built.
 We had the name first.
 Not sure when the lake was expanded but it was in the 50's.
 In the winter of 1957, the hotel was in need of modernization.
 The lobby was expanded, the space below, was dug out to make a lower lobby, air conditioning added, a day camp was built, a new external building called Panorama was added The main building rooms remained the same.
 In the 1960's Julius, Ed and Sam died, Abby and Alvin took over operation of the hotel .
 Mae Dan remained working as the head cashier and bookkeeper until the hotel closed.

 Post 1957, the hotel operated as a family resort.
 The main building needed a lot of work.
 The hotel could only operate during the summer.
 The cottages were built on cinder blocks above ground and had above ground piping and received chlorinated water from the lake.
-The main building still had most bathrooms on the floor, no heat but had well water.
+The main building still had most bathrooms on the floor or shared (semi-private), heat only in the public spaces and had well water.
 The 1957 renovation was needed but not enough.
-The rooms in the cottages and newer Panorama and Holiday InnHoliday Inn - built in the early 50's and not part of the motel chain (not the chain motel) buildings had air cooling and heat but were not connected to the main building.
+The rooms in the cottages and newer Panorama and Holiday InnHoliday Inn - built in the early 50's and not part of the motel chain buildings, had air cooling and heat but were not connected to the main building.
 The rooms in the main building were small and some had air conditioning and private bath.
 In 1972 Alvin Atlass decided to leave the hotel business.
 It was too much risk for Abby Dan to run the hotel alone and in Sept of 1972 the hotel went bankrupt.
 It was sold at auction Abby Dan tried to help the new owner open for the 1973 seasonFirst source Abby Dan.
 The hotel did not open and in September of 1973 the hotel burned in a suspicious fireAbby Dan, E Lachman, fire commissioner.
 It was noted that the water tower which operated the sprinkler system was drained.